Interested in learning about the permaculture design process but not sure if you want to invest in a full-blown design course?

 SPECIAL: We can take two students for time dollars in lieu of US dollars.
 Inquire with LisaF if you are interested and are an Hour Exchange Portland member (or member of other local time bank which may have reciprocity with HEP).

 You will come away with a strong foundation for understanding and applying permaculture ethics and design principles.
-You will have a framework and a process for approaching a property from a permaculture perspective.
+You will have a framework and a process for approaching a residential property from a permaculture perspective.
 You will feel confident about taking strides on your own property, if applicable, and will dispel that feeling of not knowing "where to start."
 You will understand much more about permaculture as a design approach.

 Space is limited to 10 students.